 It would a regulatory disaster for either Medsafe or the Ministry of Health to regulate sunscreens.
 Their role is to regulate medicines and so they tend to view all regulation through that lens.
-The last time they regulated grocery products such as toothpaste, mouthwashes and anti-dandruff shampoos their over-regulation was so incredibly expensive it meant that many New Zealand consumers did not get access to many new grocery variants available overseas because it was simply too costly to launch here.
+The last time they regulated grocery products such as toothpaste, mouthwashes and anti-dandruff shampoos many consumers did not get access to many new grocery variants available overseas because their over-regulation made it too expensive to launch them in New Zealand.
 This changed once these products were shifted from the oversight of Medsafe.